When Permanent Leadership Isn’t the Immediate Answer

 • Learning Curve: A standard executive expects a 90-day onboarding and assimilation window.
 An interim operator is productive by Day 3 and fully executing by Week 2.

 The Operational Insight: Fixed conceptions must change.
 Beware the overqualified placeholder.
 Do not choose a candidate who is quietly treating an interim assignment as a multi-month job interview for a permanent role.
 They will hesitate to make the hard choices.
-Look for a career operator who specializes exclusively in the interim life cycle—someone whose professional satisfaction comes from fixing a broken engine, tuning it, and handing over the keys.
+Look for a career operator who specialises exclusively in the interim life cycle—someone whose professional satisfaction comes from fixing a broken engine, tuning it, and handing over the keys.

 The Selection Framework: The Three Non-Negotiable Pillars